AGAPI-Agents: An Open-Access Agentic AI Platform for Accelerated Materials Design on AtomGPT.org: TOC Graphic

-Load testing simulated 1,000 concurrent users with staggered request patterns.
-The current infrastructure maintains a mean response time of 16.641 seconds at peak load, with planned improvements targeting sub-2-second response times through horizontal scaling and model optimization.
-Such tests and analyses are critical for developing a large-scale agentic AI infrastructure.

-Given that GPT-OSS-20B enables the highest TPS and demonstrates strong performance on AIME, GPQA, MMLU, and other benchmarks\cite{gpt_oss_20b}, we select it as the default model for the agentic AI infrastructure.
-Of course, users may choose other available models, use commercial APIs when necessary, and benefit from updates as improved open-source foundational models are released.
+Given that GPT-OSS-20B achieves the highest throughput while demonstrating strong performance on established benchmarks, namely the American Invitational Mathematics Examination (AIME), Graduate-Level Google-Proof Q\&A (GPQA), and Massive Multitask Language Understanding (MMLU),\cite{gpt_oss_20b} we selected it as the default model for the agentic infrastructure.
+Users may choose other available models or integrate commercial APIs when needed.
+Users interact with the selected LLM through two AtomGPT.org entry points: 50 web apps organized by research workflow stage (explore, build, predict, characterize, apply, validate) (Figure~S5c), and a chatbot interface that performs tool-calling grounded in actual database queries (Figure~S5d).